Kratom legality is a question that concerns many.

-ASEAN, the Association of Southeast Asian Nations, lists kratom as illegal.
+ASEAN, the Association of Southeast Asian Nations, refers to kratom as a drug.
 No traditional medicines or dietary supplements in these countries can contain kratom or its derivatives.
-It is also illegal to use, buy, or sell kratom there.
+Thus, it is illegal to use, buy, or sell kratom there.
 Countries that are a part of the ASEAN are:

 If you’re unclear about the status of kratom in any of these countries, it’s best not to put kratom in your luggage.
 Southeast Asian countries normally have strict drug laws and heavy punishment for breaking them if you get caught.

 South Korea also prohibits the use of kratom.
 You risk fines or jail time if you choose to import or export it.